 Some of the successes realized so far by HRSS in the area of process quality improvement include:

-- A 20% reduction in number of calls received requesting updates on data entry submissions
+- A 20% reduction in the number of calls received requesting updates on data entry submissions

 - A reduction in outbound emails (down approximately 2,000 per month)

-- A 9,429 hour annual savings in the HR Service Center
+- 9,429-hour annual savings in the HR Service Center

 - Data quality over the last quarter stands at 97.9% accuracy (up from 89%)

-- Customer satisfaction average is at 85% and trending upward
+- The customer satisfaction average is at 85% and trending upward

-Additional details regarding the efforts of the feature company can be found on the Peeriosity member website.
+Additional details regarding the efforts of the featured company can be found on the Peeriosity member website.

 iPollingTM Results Review